Kinoma/SourceDocumentation/kinoma_documentation_template.md

 > Sentence fragment[.
 Optional additional sentences.]

-> Exception: Whenever possible, describe a boolean with a complete sentence of the form "If `true,` ..."
+> Exception: Whenever possible, describe a boolean with a complete sentence of the form "If `true`, ..."

 > If "required \*" (which indicates that a related note follows), add a paragraph beginning with "* " that provides the note.